kevindickerson-cookbooks/base/README.md

 [![Build Status](https://travis-ci.org/kevindickerson-cookbooks/example.svg?branch=master)](https://travis-ci.org/kevindickerson-cookbooks/example)

-This is an example cookbook that depends on a resource cookbook called `example_resources`, which defines a simple Chef resource.
-Look at it by visiting [example_resources on GitHub](https://github.com/kevindickerson-cookbooks/example).
+This is a simple cookbook that depends on a resource cookbook called [example_resources](https://supermarket.chef.io/cookbooks/example_resources), which defines a simple Chef resource.

+The purpose of this cookbook is to illustrate the relationship between a cookbook that defines a new Chef resource, and another cookbook that consumes it.

-Integration Tests are in InSpec.
+Integration tests are in InSpec.
 Unit tests are in ChefSpec.

 ## To test
 1. Install bundled gems using Bundler in context of ChefDK